Fleur Jong: Career

-In February 2022, she competed at the Dutch Indoor Athletics Championships among able-bodied athletes but without competing for a medal.
+In February 2022, Jong competed at the Dutch Indoor Athletics Championships among able-bodied athletes but without competing for a medal.
 In March, her portrait was added to a mural in the Schilderswijk neighbourhood of The Hague, Netherlands, alongside other Dutch competitors of the Summer or Winter Olympics and Paralympics held in 2021 and 2022.
 In May, she set a new world record of 6.23 metres in the women's long jump T62/F62 event at the L’Hospitalet International Meeting held in L'Hospitalet de Llobregat near Barcelona, Spain.

-In June, she competed among able-bodied athletes at the 2022 FBK Games held in Hengelo, Netherlands.
+In June 2022, Jong competed among able-bodied athletes at the 2022 FBK Games held in Hengelo, Netherlands.
 A few days later, she set a new T62 world record in the women's 100 metres T44/62/63/64 event at the World Para Athletics Grand Prix held in Paris, France.
-In July, she became the first woman with prosthetic legs to set a time of less than 12.50 seconds (T62 class) in the 100 metres event.
-She set the record at a competition held in Leverkusen, Germany.
+In July, Jong became the first woman with prosthetic legs to set a time of less than 12.50 seconds (T62 class) in the 100 metres event.
+She set the record of 12.46 seconds at a competition held in Leverkusen, Germany.

+In May 2023, at the World Para Athletics Grand Prix event held in Nottwil, Switzerland, Jong set a new world record in the women's 100 metres T62 event with a time of 12.40 seconds.
+In June 2023, at the Open Nederlands Kampioenschap Para Atletiek held in Vught, Netherlands, she set a new world record in the long jump with a jump of 6.48 metres.
+A month later, Jong won the gold medal in the women's long jump T64 event at the 2023 World Para Athletics Championships held in Paris, France.
+She also won the gold medal in the women's 100 metres T64 event.
+In September 2023, she set a new world record 6.74 metres in her long jump event.

+In May 2024, Jong won two gold medals at the World Para Athletics Championships held in Kobe, Japan: she won gold in the women's 100 metres T64 event and in the women's long jump T64 event.
+A few months later, Jong won the gold medal in the women's long jump T64 event at the 2024 Summer Paralympics in Paris, France.
+She set a new T62 Paralympic record of 6.53 metres.
+Jong also won the gold medal in the women's 100 metres T64 event.
+Jong set a new Paralympic record of 12.48 seconds in her heat.
+The event was a podium sweep for the Netherlands, with Kimberly Alkemade and Marlene van Gansewinkel winning the silver and bronze medal respectively.

+Jong won the 'Para sportswoman of the year' award at the 2024 NOC*NSF Sportgala.

 Personal life

-She studies communication sciences at the University of Amsterdam.
+Jong studies communication sciences at the University of Amsterdam.

+In 2017, she founded Team Para Atletiek together with Paralympic athlete Marlene van Gansewinkel and coach Guido Bonsen which aims to help beginning and experienced para-athletes.